-In all cases, Awards are subject to the terms and provisions of the 1996 Plan described below.
-The maximum number of shares of Company Common Stock reserved and available for issuance under the 1996 Plan is 400,000 shares, which constitutes approximately 6.4% of the outstanding shares of Company Common Stock (as of April 23, 1997).
+In all cases, Awards are subject to the terms and provisions of the 1999 Plan described below.
+The maximum number of shares of Company Common Stock reserved and available for issuance under the 1999 Plan is 315,000 shares, which constitutes approximately 4.82% of the outstanding shares of Company Common Stock (as of April 15, 1999).

-DURATION AND ADMINISTRATION OF THE 1996 PLAN
+DURATION AND ADMINISTRATION OF THE 1999 PLAN

-The 1996 Plan will terminate on November 30, 2006, unless otherwise terminated by resolution of the Board of Directors.
-Initially, the 1996 Plan will be administered by the Company's Compensation Committee (the "Committee").
-The Committee is composed solely of two or more directors who are non-employee Directors.
-The current members of the Committee are Bruce A. Henderson and Thomas G. Murdough, Jr. (see "THE BOARD OF DIRECTORS AND COMMITTEES OF THE BOARD").
-Subject to the terms and conditions of the 1996 Plan, the Committee has full and final authority in its absolute discretion to, without limitation: (i) determine the terms and conditions of Awards; (ii) construe and interpret the 1996 Plan and any agreement or instrument entered into thereunder; (iii) adopt, amend, or rescind rules and regulations that may be advisable in the administration of the 1996 Plan; (iv) establish, amend or waive the rules and regulations and the instruments evidencing Awards granted under the 1996 Plan; and (v) make all other determinations deemed necessary or advisable for the administration of the 1996 Plan.
-Any decision made or action taken by the Committee in connection with the administration, interpretation and implementation of the 1996 Plan and of its rules and regulations will be, to the extent permitted by law, conclusive and binding upon all Eligible Employees and upon any person claiming under or through any of them.
-Neither the Committee nor any of its members is liable for any action taken by the Committee pursuant to the 1996 Plan.
-No member of the Committee is liable for the act of any other member.
+The 1999 Plan will terminate on January 27, 2009, unless otherwise terminated by resolution of the Board of Directors.
+Initially, the 1999 Plan will be administered by the Company's Compensation Committee (the "Committee").
+The Committee must be composed solely of two or more directors who are non-employee Directors.
+The current members of the Committee are Bruce A. Henderson and F. Rush McKnight (see "THE BOARD OF DIRECTORS AND COMMITTEES OF THE BOARD").
+Subject to the terms and conditions of the 1999 Plan, the Committee has full and final authority in its absolute discretion to, without limitation: (i) determine the terms and conditions of the options; (ii) construe and interpret the 1999 Plan and any agreement or instrument entered into thereunder; (iii) adopt, amend, or rescind rules and regulations that may be advisable in the administration of the 1999 Plan; (iv) establish, amend or waive the rules and regulations and the instruments evidencing Awards granted under the 1999 Plan; and (v) make all other determinations deemed necessary or advisable for the administration of the 1999 Plan.
+Any decision made or action taken by the Committee in connection with the administration, interpretation and implementation of the 1999 Plan and of its rules and regulations will be, to the extent permitted by law, conclusive and binding upon all Eligible Employees and upon any person claiming under or through any of them.
+Neither the Committee nor any of its

-SECURITIES SUBJECT TO THE 1996 PLAN
+SECURITIES SUBJECT TO THE 1999 PLAN

-Not more than 400,000 shares of Company Common Stock may be issued pursuant to the 1996 Plan in the aggregate, subject to equitable adjustment by the Committee in the event of stock splits, stock dividends, combinations, exchanges of shares or similar capital adjustments.
+Not more than 315,000 shares of Company Common Stock may be issued pursuant to the 1999 Plan in the aggregate, subject to the equitable adjustment by the Committee in the event of stock splits, stock dividends, combinations, exchanges of shares or similar capital adjustments.
 If any Award expires without having been fully exercised, the shares with respect to which such Award has not been exercised will be available for further Awards.